Sisters (2015 film): Plot

 Maura Ellis, a recently divorced, hardworking nurse, is asked by her parents Deana and Bucky to return to her childhood Orlando home and clean out her bedroom before the house is sold.
-Her parents also ask that she tell her sister Kate, an irresponsible stylist whose teenaged daughter Haley secretly lives with Maura.
+Her parents also ask that she tell her sister Kate, an irresponsible nail stylist whose teenaged daughter Haley secretly lives with Maura.

 Maura calls Kate but instead convinces her to come to Orlando, as Kate has been kicked out of her apartment.
 Upon reaching their childhood home, the sisters discover the house has already sold with every room emptied except their bedroom.
 The parents inform them that they need to finish cleaning out by the end of the weekend.
 Kate convinces Maura to throw one last party at the house before the new owners move in.

 The next morning, the new homeowners tell the sisters that the home needs to be in perfect condition to sell.
 Moving forward with their party plans, Kate and Maura invite most of their friends from high school, excluding Kate's rival, Brinda.
 While looking for party decorations, they have a run-in with her, who is upset about not being invited.
 Maura invites her nail stylist to the party and tries to convince Kate to apply for a nail salon job.
 Kate convinces the owner to pretend to hire her.

 During the sisters' shopping for dresses, Haley calls Kate to check in with her.
 She hands her phone to Maura, who convinces her that her mother has changed for the better, so she buys a plane ticket to Orlando to surprise her.
 Kate forces Maura to ask James, a man they hit on earlier, to come to their party and reluctantly agrees to remain sober.

 The sisters' high school classmates arrive but have matured and do not want a wild party.
 Kate and Maura give a speech to their guests and ask their friend Dave to invite his drug dealer Pazuzu.
 More of their friends show up, and the party becomes more lively.
 Brinda arrives uninvited, and Kate kicks her out.
 James also arrives, and he and Maura try to hold a conversation but keep getting interrupted.
 Seeking revenge, Brinda calls in a noise complaint to the police, although Kate and Maura flirt and talk their way out of trouble.